Reflecting Upon Irreducible Mind

 mostly, deleterious mutations).

-Some processes that seem to be creative in Nature, even though not necessarily
+Some processes that seem to be creative in Nature, even though not

-processes where "complexity" arises from "simplicity," often (I think) without
+and all similar processes where "complexity" arises from "simplicity,"

-decrease in entropy.
+often (I think) without decrease in entropy.

 Note that for Myers "